Gliclazide Canon, 30 mg 60 pcs

 Composition

-Prolonged release tablets.
+Extended release tablets.

 1 tablet contains:

-Active substance:
+Active ingredient:

 gliclazide 30 mg;

-Hypromellose (hydroxypropyl methylcellulose) 50 mg,
+hypromellose (hydroxypropyl methylcellulose) 50 mg,

-Silica colloidal dioxide 3.5 mg,
+colloidal silicon dioxide 3.5 mg,

-Mannitol 10 mg,
+mannitol 10 mg,

 magnesium stearate 1.8 mg,

-vegetable oil hydrogenated 3.6 mg,
+hydrogenated vegetable oil 3.6 mg,

 microcrystalline cellulose 81.1 mg.